samiscold/samiscold/README.md

 - 👋 Hi, I’m Samir
-- 👀 I’m interested in IoT, AI, Web
+- 👀 I’m interested in Web Development and Object-oriented programming
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning PHP
-- 💞️ I’m looking to collaborate on Web app
+- 💞️ I’m looking to collaborate on Web Projects

 <!---
 samiscold/samiscold is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.